neogeek83/WhatsReckless/README.md

 == TODO ==
  * Add About panel which includes License and open source bits
- * Implement checking for other apps running (Waze, Google Maps, etc)
+ * Implement checking for other nagivation apps running and start up(Waze, Google Maps, etc)
  * Improve look and feel of information.
 Add some CSS and make it look decent.
  * Improve filter for reading aloud so doesn't read source URL
  * Setup background service to monitor when activity isn't active